haoweiiil/lyrics-generation/simple-baseline.md

 | Bert Score    | 0.825   | 0.830   | 0.827  | 0.821  | 0.814     |
 | Ld score      | 1.0     | 1.0     | 1.0    | 1.0    | 0.987     |
 | Plagiarism    | False   | False   | False  | False  | 0         |

-[^1]: For boolean metrics, the average computes the proportion of result that are true.